sessgreem/burger-place/README.md

 # About

-An SPA built with React 17.0.1.
+A Single-page application built with React.js.
-Front-End clone of a famous food chain organization.
+Realisation of a performant, responsive & interactive user interface with design inspired by
+BK.

 Thank you for visiting my React Project.
 This was a lot of work, but it was really fun to do!
 The goal of the